 10 km, 290 m up, 350 m down

-Today we can really have a lazy start, for whereas everybody else is heading for the volcanic slopes of the Red Crater (with many other hikers), we are only crossing some foothills to return to Whakapapa Village.
-In the first 5 minutes of our hike we meet about 100 people who are just coming from the drop-off point and eager to start their Tongariro Crossing day hike.
+Today we can really have a lazy start.
+For whereas everybody else is heading for the volcanic slopes of the Red Crater (with many other hikers), we are on the last stretch of our Northern Circuit.
+We will only be crossing some foothills to return to Whakapapa Village.
+In the first 5 minutes of our hike we meet about 100 people who are just coming from the drop-off point.
+All are eager to start their Tongariro Crossing day hike.
 But soon we turn into a different trail and are almost alone for the rest of the morning.
 5 pairs of hikers are walking in the opposite direction, and Mt Ruapehu is standing in front of us.
 Mt Ngauruhoe is in clouds today – we were lucky to have such good views on the volcano for the past two days.

 When we dip into a forest and hear Chinese chatter, we know we are nearing Whakapapa Village, the end of our three-day Tongariro trail.
 People in shorts are walking towards the Taranaki Waterfall.
 Then a group of perhaps 30 young people in flip-flops, carrying towels, rugby balls and packets of crisps are pushing past us.
 Ten minutes later we arrive in the village and see the Kiwi Experience backpacker bus that apparently carried the group to their picnic trip in the mountains.